siri-n-shetty/pesufy/content/docs/folder/leaf.md

 ## End Semester Assessments (ESAs)

 - *Marks*: This exam is worth a total of 100 marks per subject.
+This contributes to 50% of your final grade computation.
 - *Duration*: You'll have a dedicated 3-hour window to complete the exam.
 - The exam is entirely **descriptive**.
 - The invigilators will provide you with a paper answer booklet to write your responses.
 - You have the option to type your answers directly on the computer provided at the exam center.
 - You can even combine both methods!
 For instance, you can type out an answer and then include a hand-drawn diagram within the answer booklet for better clarity.
+- All answer scripts are digitized and rendered during evaluation.
+- A faculty will evaluate 1 question for all students.

 ***Pro-Tip***: Please reach the examination centre on time and anticipate traffic and leave home early to avoid delays :))